emscape2/CE-Character_Creator/README.md

   - holy marking
   - animal whisperer
   - preacher
-- one to pick ailment:
+- one to pick ailment, if ailment is picked one extra perk may be chosen:
   - malaria
+  - hearing loss
+  - viewing loss
-  - cannibalism (for machosists)
+  - hallucinations
-  -
+-  recruit followers:
+  - one animal (buffalo, donkey, scouting dog)
+  - one native (scout, animal handler, warrior)
-- two to recruit followers
+  - one harbor recruit
 Afterwards the game will continue normally.